What is a Car Insurance Grace Period?

 How long is a grace period normally?

 Unfortunately, there is not a standard grace period offered by all insurance carriers.
-It really varies by insurance policy and state.
+It really varies by an insurance policy and state.
 Some insurance policies come with grace periods of three days, while others offer up to 30 days.
 Some companies offer a short grace period with no late fee and an extended grace period which includes a late fee.

 Do all insurance carriers offer a grace period?